Plantlet

 A plantlet is a young or small plant, produced on the leaf margins or the aerial stems of another plant.

-Many plants such as spider plants naturally create stolons with plantlets on the ends as a form of asexual reproduction.
+Some plants, such as spider plants, grow stolons with plantlets on the ends as a form of asexual reproduction.
 Vegetative propagules or clippings of mature plants may form plantlets.

-An example is mother of thousands.
-Many plants reproduce by throwing out long shoots or runners that can grow into new plants.
-Mother of thousands appears to have lost the ability to reproduce sexually and make seeds, but transferred at least part of the embryo-making process to the leaves to make plantlets.
+Examples of plantlets budding from leaf or stem tissue may be found in several species known as mother of thousands.
+Kalanchoe daigremontiana forms somatic embryos on its leaf margins that germinate into deciduous juvenile plants before falling from the parent and growing independently.